-When you want to export your data from Jama, there are a few options for which type of report you can use–Office Templates, BIRT, or Velocity.
-Although serving the same purpose, they do it in very different ways.
-We have separated out these two different types of reporting to provide a better understanding of how you retrieve information from Jama.
+When you want to export your data from Jama, there are a few options for which type of report you can use: Office Templates, BIRT, or Velocity.
+Although they all serve the same purpose, they each do it in very different ways.
+We have separated out these two (2) different types of reporting to provide a better understanding of how you retrieve information from Jama.

 There are a few terms to be familiar with before understanding how Jama goes about creating reports.

 - A template is a set outline of how you would like your data displayed in your report.
 Templates are uploaded to Jama to specify a certain type of export.

 - Exporting is the act of extracting data from Jama to a specified file type.
 This process uses the template to organize the data for the report.